woecifaun/Symfony2-coding-standard/README.md

 The reason of the fork is to use this PHP CodeSniffer coding standard with [M6Web/Coke](https://github.com/M6Web/Coke).
 More details [on our tech blog](http://tech.m6web.fr/verifier-la-coherence-du-code-d-un-projet-symfony2-avec-coke/) (in french).

-We also added to this project our own standard for our Symfony2 developments entitled `M6Web_Symfony2`.

 ## Installation

 1. [Install composer](https://getcomposer.org/download/)